Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 What can I serve the orzo salad with?

-I find that this salad really can be a meal in itself, but it’s wonderful as a side to a barbecue or picnic.
-I love that it’s so easy to prepare in advance and transports well so it’s a great one to take along to events or parties to enjoy with friends and family.
+I find that this salad really can be a meal in itself, but it’s wonderful as a side for a BBQ or picnic.
+I love that it’s so easy to prepare in advance and transports well, so it’s a great one to take along to events or parties to enjoy with friends and family.
 Or, pair it with grilled meat (it’s lovely with miso grilled chicken, gochujang chicken, honey harissa chicken or lamb koftas) or a selection of other salads.

 You can really add anything to this salad – sometimes I’ll throw in diced cucumber or red bell peppers.
 If you want to keep that lovely salty quality, try using capers or sundried tomatoes.